Court dress: Czech Republic

-Legal professionals in court wear a black robe with colored elements.
-The color depends on the profession – purple (judges of common courts), red (state prosecutors) and blue (attorneys).
+Legal professionals in court wear a black robe with coloured elements.
+The colour depends on the profession – purple (judges of common courts), red (state prosecutors) and blue (attorneys).
 Attorneys only wear robes in criminal proceedings and in all proceedings before the Constitutional Court, the Supreme Court, and the Supreme Administrative Court.
 Judges of these courts wear specific robes.

 Germany

-German court dress consists of a plain robe similar to the ones worn in the United States, normally without any kind of scarf or collar.
+German court dress consists of a plain robe roughly similar to the ones worn in the United States, normally without any kind of scarf or separate collar.
 However, judges and prosecutors always wear white shirts and white neckties under their robes, as is customary for lawyers in criminal cases.

-The colour of judges' robes varies between different kinds of courts and branches of the judiciary.
+In German courts, court dress is worn by judges, public prosecutors, lawyers and court clerks.
+The design of the robe, which was established in Prussia in 1713 and has remained virtually unchanged ever since, allows the respective functions to be distinguished by the fabric trim on the collar and sleeves.
+For judges and public prosecutors, the trimming is made of velvet, for "Amtsanwälte" (lower-rank prosecutors) it is half-width velvet, for lawyers it is silk and for court clerks it is plain fabric.The colour of judges' robes varies between different kinds of courts and branches of the judiciary.
 While at the Federal Court of Justice in civil and criminal matters dark red robes with dark red velvet linings are always worn, lower courts – which are under the jurisdiction of the German states – use black in civil and criminal matters.
 Other branches of the judiciary (labour, administrative and social) use different colours of judges' robes.

-Hats are out of use at most German courts, with the exception of the Federal Constitutional Court, where they are still worn by the judges.
+In addition to the robe, the court dress of judges, public prosecutors and lawyers also includes a hat, the outside of which is made of the same fabric as the respective robe trim.
+In practice, the hat is no longer worn in most courts, with the exception of the Federal Constitutional Court, where they are still worn by the judges.

-While the colour of German judges' robes can vary, lawyers in all branches of the law nearly always wear black robes while in court, with the exception of those admitted to the Federal Court of Justice Bar, in civil matters; these specially appointed attorneys in private practice also wear dark red robes with silk linings.
+While the colour of German judges' robes can vary, lawyers in all branches of the law nearly always wear black robes with silk trimmings while in court, with the exception of those admitted to the Federal Court of Justice Bar, in civil matters; these specially appointed attorneys in private practice also wear dark red robes with silk trimming.

 The robes of lawyers and judges can be distinguished by the size and material of the lining.
 State prosecutors wear the same black robes as states' judges sitting in "ordinary" (criminal or civil) courts, while representatives of the Federal Public Prosecutor General wear dark red robes like federal court judges.

 At the Federal Constitutional Court, a different type of robe is used which is based on the historical court dress of the Italian town of Florence.
 The constitutional court judges wear scarlet satin robes with a very high neckline, and caps, combined with a white pleated jabot.
 Lawyers appearing before the Constitutional Court wear their accustomed robes, i.e. black or dark red.